 2. Use Citrus Peels and Coffee Grounds

-Lemon, lime, and orange peels, like citrus oil, make good cat deterrents.
+- Lemon, lime, and orange peels, like citrus oil, make good cat deterrents.
 Just chop them into small pieces and leave them in your yard.
-If you don’t eat a lot of citrus, limit the peels to a particular problem area, such as a place where cats like to – er – leave you presents.
+If you don’t eat a lot of citrus, limit the peels to a particular problem area, such as a place where cats like to leave you “presents.”

-You’ll need to reapply coffee grounds about every week, but their odor offends cats’ sensitive noses.
-Just sprinkle a thin layer over the yard or mix it with the soil.
-Don’t pile them up; coffee can cause caffeine poisoning in felines, which can lead to increased blood pressure, nausea, cardiac arrest, and death.
+- Coffee grounds offend cats’ sensitive noses.
+You’ll need to reapply coffee grounds about every week; just sprinkle a thin layer over the yard or mix it with the soil.
+A note of caution: Don’t pile them up; coffee can cause caffeine poisoning in felines, which can lead to increased blood pressure, nausea, cardiac arrest, and death.

 3. Install Plants as Repellents

-Several plants, including the following, can be added permanently to your garden or yard to ward off feline visitors:
+Maybe you’re looking for a more permanent and humane way to deter cats from your yard.
+Several plants, including the following, can be planted in your garden or yard to ward off feline visitors:

-Coleus canina is called the scaredy cat plant for a reason.
+Pro tip: Coleus canina is called the scaredy cat plant for a reason.
 Cats hate its ammonia-like smell, similar to urine.
 The downside: The cats aren’t the only ones catching a whiff of it.
-You’ll be able to smell it too.
+You’ll be able to smell it, too.